viamrobotics/docs/docs/product-overviews/fleet-management.md

 ## Robot Hierarchy

 Whether you have one robot, or millions, you can manage them with Viam.
-You organize your robots into Organizations and locations.
+You organize your robots into organizations and locations.

 ### Organization
 An organization is the highest level grouping.